 Jill Foster, from Alcombe Fish Bar, thinks the gift card is a “great idea”.

-“I had someone ring me from Nottingham wanting to buy a voucher as a gift for family that live locally,” she said.
+“I had someone ring me from Taunton wanting to buy a voucher as a gift for family that live locally,” she said.

 “The Minehead Gift Card is an easy way for someone to give a nice gift.